MicroEJ/VEEPortQualificationTools/tests/README.rst

-Platform Test Suites
+VEE Port Test Suites
 ====================

-The `Platform Test Suites <https://docs.microej.com/en/latest/PlatformDeveloperGuide/platformQualification.html#platform-test-suite>`_ validate the Abstraction Layer that implements the Low Level APIs of a Foundation Libraries by automatically running Java tests on the device.
+The `VEE Port Test Suites <https://docs.microej.com/en/latest/VEEPortingGuide/veePortQualification.html#vee-port-test-suite>`_ validate the Abstraction Layer that implements the Low Level APIs of a Foundation Libraries by automatically running Java tests on the device.

 Requirements
 ------------

-The Platform Test Suites require a minimal configuration:
+The VEE Port Test Suites require a minimal configuration:

-- MicroEJ SDK version ``5.1.1`` or higher.
+- An SDK version ``5.1.1`` or higher.
-- A MicroEJ Platform imported in the workspace, which has been built using `Platform Configuration Additions <../framework/platform/README.rst>`_ version ``1.0.0`` or higher.
+- A VEE Port imported in the workspace, which has been built using `Platform Configuration Additions <../framework/platform/README.rst>`_ version ``1.0.0`` or higher.
 - A device connected to the PC both for programming and to get output traces.
-See Platform specific documentation for setup.
+See VEE Port specific documentation for setup.
-- If the Platform requires output traces redirection (e.g. when your device dumps the standard output on a serial port), use the
+- If the VEE Port requires output traces redirection (e.g., when your device dumps the standard output on a serial port), use the
   `Serial to Socket Transmitter <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/serialToSocketTransmitter.html>`_ tool.

 Project Configuration